devpow112/playwright-bugs/v1.51.0/README.md

 ## Negative Durations

 Seems to affect `Linux` only.
 Run one of the following to reproduce.

 * `test:negative-duration:chromium`
 * `test:negative-duration:firefox`
 * `test:negative-duration:webkit`

-There are also variants that only seem to occur when a test is interrupted.

-* `test:negative-duration:chromium:timeout`
-* `test:negative-duration:firefox:timeout`
-* `test:negative-duration:webkit:timeout`

 The output will include one of the following if there are negative durations reported.

+* If a negative duration is reported to the reporter via a `TestResult` within the `onTestEnd()` callback
   * `!!!!!!!!!!!!
 Negative test duration !!!!!!!!!!!!`
+* if a negative duration was reported to the reporter via a `FullResult` within the `onEnd()` callback
   * `!!!!!!!!!!!!
 Negative total duration !!!!!!!!!!!!`